tomixdev/15th-century-music-generation-algorithm/README.md

 Melodies generated in this way is capable of generating a polyphonic texture; they create beautiful vertical harmonies when imitated by certain intervals.

-# Music Demo (Turn Video Audio **ON** to listen!)
+# Music Generation Demo (Turn Video Audio **ON** to listen!)
 Turn video audio **ON** to listen!

 https://user-images.githubusercontent.com/80517718/210160387-6308ceb5-121b-43dd-998c-6fd7b704254f.mov

 # Byproduct: js-vec-str-ops-helpers package
-Array operations in Max tend to be the most frustrating part of the entire programming process in Max.
-Documentations (especially in `zl` objects) are hard to find.
-Similar operations sometimes require different objects with different usages.
-There also are many hard-to-debug implicit limitations.
+Array operations in Max can be the most frustrating part of the entire programming process in Max.
+Documentation for certain objects, such as `zl` objects, is hard to find.
+Similar operations often require different objects with different usages.
+There are also many hard-to-debug implicit limitations.

-In this package, I implemented 36 functions to be accessible from the js object interface in Max.
-Some functions even have Max patch wrapper for those who do not know js in Max.
-Documentations and an independent github page are to come next!
+In this package, I implemented 36 functions that can be accessed from the JavaScript (`js`) interface in Max.
+Some functions even have a Max patch wrapper for those who are not familiar with JavaScript.
+Detailed documentation and an independent github page will be available in the future!

 # References